-The other one though, is quite pertinent to what goes on here: Around the Roman Table: Food and Feasting in Ancient Rome.
-It contains over 150 recipes reconstructed for the modern cook.
+The other one though, is quite pertinent to what goes on here: Around the Roman Table: Food and Feasting in Ancient Rome

 With a quick glance I’m both very impressed and disappointed.
 The recipes appear to very weak.
 They do not give good quantities and measurements (though they are better than the original latin), nor do they give good substitutions for hard-to-find ingredients, like garum.
 On the up-side, there is a lot of good additional information and detail both on the recipe, the ingredient and its relation to Roman culture.